Ámà – The Gathering Place

 • Year : 2019

-• Medium : Multimedia Installation (12-channel sound, 30 feet tree sculpture & hand-woven fabrics)
+• Medium : Installation with 12-channel sound, sculptural tree structure, and hand-woven textiles.

 • Duration : Variable.